History of Joey Bosa in Timeline

 On April 23, 2019, the Chargers picked up the fifth-year option on Joey Bosa's contract.

-In 2019, Joey Bosa was ranked 56th by his fellow players on the NFL Top 100 Players list.
+In 2019, Joey Bosa was ranked 56th by his fellow players on the NFL Top 100 Players.

-In 2019, Joey Bosa's brother, Nick Bosa, also played defensive end at Ohio State, and was selected by the San Francisco 49ers with the second overall pick.
+In 2019, Joey Bosa's brother, Nick Bosa, was drafted by the San Francisco 49ers with the second overall pick.

 On July 28, 2020, Joey Bosa signed a five-year, $135 million contract extension with the Chargers, becoming the highest-paid defensive player in the league.

-Joey Bosa's best single game for solo tackles in the 2021 season was October 17, 2021, during the Chargers loss to the Ravens.
-Bosa made 5 solo tackles in that game.
+Joey Bosa's best single game for solo tackles in the 2021 season was the October 17, 2021, loss to the Ravens where Bosa made 5 solo tackles.

-In 2021, Joey Bosa was ranked 32nd by his fellow players on the NFL Top 100 Players list and also earned his third Pro Bowl nomination.
+In 2021, Joey Bosa earned his third Pro Bowl nomination and was ranked 32nd by his fellow players on the NFL Top 100 Players.

 September 28, 2022: Placed on Injured Reserve